cetceeve/ExploreDH/src/scripts/readme.md

 - `sys_io_json`: provides methods to write/read any python datastructure to/form json files, paths need to be specified in the "source" dictonary
 - `novatim_adapter`: provides a one-function-call-easy-to-use interface for the novatim geocoding API
 - `spacy_adapter`: provides and easy-to-use interface for Named Identity Recognition with the spaCy library

+### External Scripts
+- `Cistem` is a stemmer for the german language developed by Leonie Weißweiler from LMU Munich. [citation](../../docs/cistem.bib)

 ### Notes
 - The parser submodules should always be run in the order above and run through completely.
 Since this operation takes a significant amount of time, especially since the geocoder needs to be called around 20 times, the dictionaries are stored in a cache folder after parsing (as json files) and retrieved from there if a reload is not issued via the "-r" parameter on start.